 \textbf{Evaluation Metrics}.
-AlpacaEval\footnote{\url{https://github.com/tatsu-lab/alpaca\_eval}} uses win rate as the evaluation metric, which is computed by the fraction of times a powerful LLM (we use ChatGPT in this work) prefers the outputs from the target model over outputs from Text-Davinci-003.
-GSM8K and MATH are evaluated by zero-shot accuracy in solving mathematical problems.
-HumanEval\footnote{\url{https://github.com/openai/human-eval}} and MBPP\footnote{\url{https://github.com/bigcode-project/bigcode-evaluation-harness}} adopt pass@1 for evaluation, which denotes the fraction of generated individual code samples that pass the unit tests.
-For the GLUE benchmark\footnote{\url{https://gluebenchmark.com/}}, Matthews correlation coefficient is used for CoLA.
-Accuracy is utilized for estimating SST-2, QNLI, and RTE.
-Matched accuracy is adopted by MNLI.
-Accuracy and F1 score are computed for MRPC and QQP.
-STS-B leverages Pearson and Spearman correlation coefficients for evaluation.
+We calculate win rate for AlpacaEval, zero-shot accuracy for GSM8K and MATH, pass@1 for HumanEval and MBPP, Matthews correlation coefficient for CoLA, accuracy for SST-2, QNLI, and RTE, matched accuracy for MNLI, accuracy and F1 score for MRPC and QQP, and Pearson and Spearman correlation for STS-B.

 \textbf{Implementation Details}.
-Since the decoder-based LMs we use have already been fine-tuned, they can be directly utilized for inference.
-Following \cite{DBLP:journals/corr/abs-2304-12244,DBLP:journals/corr/abs-2308-09583,DBLP:journals/corr/abs-2306-08568}, the inference is implemented by vLLM \cite{DBLP:conf/sosp/KwonLZ0ZY0ZS23}, where the batch size is set to 1 on AlpacaEval, HumanEval and MBPP, 60 on GSM8K, and 50 on MATH.
+Following \citet{DBLP:journals/corr/abs-2304-12244,DBLP:journals/corr/abs-2308-09583,DBLP:journals/corr/abs-2306-08568}, the inference of decoder-based LMs is implemented by vLLM \cite{DBLP:conf/sosp/KwonLZ0ZY0ZS23}.
 Temperature is set to 0.0 for greedy decoding.
-The maximal number of generated tokens is set to 1,024 on GSM8K, and 2,048 on the other four datasets.
-For encoder-based LMs, We fine-tune bert-base-uncased and roberta-base for 10 epochs with a warmup strategy and choose the checkpoint with the best validation performance for testing.
-The weight decay is set to 0.01.
-We try using 1e-5 and 5e-5 as learning rates and present the optimal learning rate of each fine-tuned model in \tabref{tab:plms_learning_rate_configuration} in \secref{section-appendix-plms_learning_rate_configuration}.
-We set the batch size to 16 in both fine-tuning and inference processes.
+The maximal number of generated tokens is 1,024 on GSM8K, and 2,048 on the other four datasets.
+For encoder-based LMs, We fine-tune bert-base-uncased and roberta-base for 10 epochs with a warmup strategy.
+The weight decay is 0.01.
+We use 1e-5 and 5e-5 as learning rates and list the optimal setting of each fine-tuned model in \tabref{tab:plms_learning_rate_configuration} in \secref{section-appendix-plms_learning_rate_configuration}.
 Experiments are conducted on NVIDIA Tesla V100 and A100 GPUs.